image bio

 Recommended choline intake

-Choline intake recommendations vary based on several factors: diet, pregnancy status, and more.
+Adequate choline intake recommendations vary based on several factors: diet, pregnancy status, and more.
 The amount of choline that individuals need is influenced by the amount of amino acids, proteins, and more in the diet.
-Gender, pregnancy, lactation, stage of development, the body's ability to produce choline, and genetics may all also impact the amount of choline individuals need.
-In order to prevent choline deficiency, try to reach the average recommended intake for your age group:
+Gender, pregnancy, lactation, stage of development, the body's ability to produce choline, and genetics may all also impact an individual’s choline needs.
+In order to prevent choline deficiency symptoms, try to reach the average recommended intake for your age group:

 • Birth to 6 months: 125 mg/day